AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/display-skip-logic-form-designer.md

 {{step-1-to-setup}}

 1. Click **Custom Forms**.
 1. Create a new custom form or open an existing form.
-See [Design a form with the form designer](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md) for details.
+See [Create a custom form](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md) for details.
 1. Add fields to the form as needed.
 At least one multiple choice field (radio button, dropdown, or check box) must be positioned prior to the target field that will display.
 1. Select the target field and click **Add Logic** on the lower left of the screen.
 1. Select the **Display Logic** tab.